seanvelasco/usky.app/README.md

 # usky.app

-usky.app is a lightweight (29.91 kB gzipped) and minimalist web client for the decentralized social network, Bluesky.
+usky.app is a lightweight (221.33 kB gzipped) and minimalist web client for the decentralized social network, Bluesky.

-usky.app allows you to see what's happening in Bluesky, join the conversation, discover new things, and look up people you know.
+usky.app allows you to see what's happening in Bluesky, join the conversation, discover new things, look up creators you know, and and find your people.

 [![usky.app Home](https://img.sean.app/usky-home.png)](https://img.sean.app/usky-home.png)
 [![usky.app profile](https://img.sean.app/usky-profile.png)](https://img.sean.app/usky-profile.png)